mathematicalthinking/vmt/docs/Guide.md

 #### 📁 Routes

-The routes direcotry is broken down into two main routes **auth** and **api** (you'll notice there is also a desmos route, this is just used for getting the graph data of a desmos link and should not need to be altered).
+The routes directory is broken down into two main routes **auth** and **api** (you'll notice there is also a desmos route, this is just used for getting the graph data of a desmos link and should not need to be altered).

 2. **API**
    There is a single API routing file for the entire application.
 Every route takes a param called `/:resource` which tells the route which controller to use. e.g.